6.1.2.1 Eligibility for entitlements

 Panel firm recommends eligibility

-The Agent and WorkSafe’s panel firm are responsible for establishing initial entitlement and dependency for those claiming to be dependent.
+The Agent and WorkSafe’s panel firm are responsible for establishing eligibility and entitlements for those claiming (including dependants).

 See: Responsibilities of the panel firm | Guidelines for Claims for Compensation following the Death of a Worker